Michu: Later career

-Immediately after leaving Swansea, Michu joined Asturian amateurs UP Langreo.
+Immediately after leaving Swansea, Michu joined Asturian amateurs Langreo.
 On 19 August 2016, he returned to his first club Oviedo, signing a one-year deal.

 Michu officially announced his retirement from professional football on 25 July 2017 at the age of 31, due to the 'situation of [his] right ankle'.
 The previous week, he commented that he would like to stay connected with football.

-Along with players such as Roque Santa Cruz and Amr Zaki, Michu was described as a 'one-season wonder' by sports outlets due to his performances in 2012–13 followed by his rapid decline thereafter.
+Along with players such as Roque Santa Cruz and Amr Zaki, Michu was described as a 'one-season wonder' by sports outlets due to his performances in 2012–13, followed by his rapid decline thereafter.

 International career

 On 22 December 2012, courtesy of his performances with Swansea, Vicente del Bosque said that Michu would play for Spain for the first time in a friendly with Uruguay on 6 February of the following year.
 However, he did not make the final squad for that match.

 Michu was finally called up to the national team on 6 October 2013, as a replacement for the injured David Villa.
 He made his debut five days later, starting in a 2014 FIFA World Cup qualifier against Belarus in Palma de Mallorca (2–1 win).